AFTER THE DANCE

 8 AUGUST – 9 SEPTEMBER

-David Scott-Fowler is a would-be historian, suffering writer’s block and mired in an alcoholic haze, his self-destructive lifestyle ruining his marriage.
+David Scott-Fowler is a would-be historian, suffering writer’s block and mired in an alcoholic haze, his heavy drinking seriously affecting his health.

-When he falls into a relationship with the much-younger Helen, an idealist who is determined to ‘save’ him, events take on a tragic turn.
+When David falls into a relationship with the much-younger Helen, an idealist who is determined to ‘save’ him, events take on a tragic turn.

 “One of the supreme dramatists of the 20th century” The Guardian